MartinMars100/full-stack-conference-page/README.md

 Treehouse Techdegree Project 8
 This code uses Gulp to Build a Front End Website

-The website shows several images describing Colorado vacation destinations in the early 1970's.
-There are short paragraphs describing each image.
+The website shows information about in up-coming
+Full Stack Conference.
+The website features bootstrap to create the layout, navigation and buttons.

 Run the npm install command to install all of the dependencies for the build process.